Watching Simon Pegg stride through Great Northern ODEON on a Sunday afternoon is more than a little strange.

 “It’s really nice when you work with a director who knows what they’re doing.”

-That’s praise indeed for a filmmaker making her directorial bow.
-Lost Transmissions is an ambitious piece of work - diving into territory few films have dared to explore, and even fewer have managed to understand: The world of schizophrenia.
+Lost Transmissions dives into territory few films have dared to explore and even fewer have managed to understand: The world of schizophrenia.

 “In the movie, he decides to come off his medication because he’s worried it’s stifling him creatively, but of course that leads to him drifting back into the realm of schizophrenic delusion.